-Regardless of your mathematics background, you will likely have a choice of either moving on to the next course or taking the time to master earlier material.
+Regardless of your mathematics background, you can usually either move on to the next course or take the time to master earlier material.
 Factors that could influence your decision are your confidence level, the intensity of your schedule, and your academic goals.

 Should I take Math 30 or a flavor of Math 31?

 There are three ways to experience multivariable calculus at Pomona College.
-You can take the regular multivariable calculus course (Math 32) and later follow it with Linear Algebra (Math 60).
-If you are interested in the life sciences or if you want a fast track to Mathematical Modeling, then you can take Math 32S (followed by Differential Equations and Mathematical Modeling).
-Finally, if you are planning to take a substantial number of Math courses, you are advised to take Linear Algebra (Math 60) followed by Vector Calculus (Math 67---a multivariable calculus class with a linear algebra prerequisite).
+You can take Math 32, the regular multivariable calculus course, and follow it with Math 60, Linear Algebra.
+If you are interested in the life sciences or if you want a fast track to applied math, then you can take Math 32S followed by Math 102 (Differential Equations) and Math 183 (Mathematical Modeling), relegating Math 60 to a later time.
+Finally, if you are planning to take a substantial number of Math courses, say towards a major or minor, you may want to start with Math 60 (Linear Algebra) followed by Math 67 (Vector Calculus—a multivariable calculus class with a linear algebra prerequisite).

-Math 58 (Intro to Statistics) and Math 58B (Intro to Biostatistics) are both introductory level statistics courses and their prerequisite is Math 29 or Math 30.
-If you have had AP Statistics or if you have taken a statistic course in another department (e.g., Econ Stats, Psych Stats) then you should not take either.
-More advanced statistics courses numbered 15x which have only an Intro Statistics class (e.g., AP Stats, Math 58 or 58b, other Stats course) as a prerequisite are offered once a semester.
-It may make more sense to take the latter courses after you have had a bit more math or a bit more experience in the sciences and/or Economics.
+Math 58 (Intro to Statistics) and Math 58B (Intro to Biostatistics) are both introductory level statistics courses and their prerequisite is some flavor of Calculus I. If you have had AP Statistics or if you have taken a statistics course in another department like Economics or Psychology, then you should not take either.
+More advanced statistics courses numbered 15X which require an intro stats class (like AP Statistics, Math 58 or 58b, or other stats courses) are offered once a semester.
+It may make more sense to take these courses after you have had a bit more math or a bit more experience in economics or the sciences.